 Diablo Valley College is here to support you.
 We want you to be safe and healthy and to successfully complete your classes!
 The college is focused on these goals.

 Please be sure to read our email communications.
-Things are changing rapidly and if you miss and email, you may miss important information.
+Things are continuously changing and if you miss and email, you may miss important information.
 If we all work together, take precautions, and also act responsibly, we'll get through this time of the Coronavirus.
 Remember: When in doubt, don't go out!
 Stay home and stay safe.

 We'll be in touch on a regular basis and include further updates here about the the Coronavirus.
 Also see our Frequently Asked Questions.